 So what changes does a cash-game player have to make?
-First, do not just put a cash game lineup in a tournament.
+First, do not just put a cash-game lineup in a tournament.
 While there is a chance that the lineup could earn a prize in any given tournament, a properly constructed cash-game lineup is particularly unlikely to take first place.
 A cash-game lineup, filled with steady, high-floor players, will be up against tournament lineups with more upside.
-Winning tournament lineups do not play it safe: They embrace volatility, knowing that if the right combination hits, the payoff is huge.
+Winning tournament lineups do not play it safe: they embrace volatile lineups, knowing that if the right combination hits, the payoff is huge.

 There are many ways to build a lineup for a given contest.
-By studying the most successful strategies that have resulted in top finishes in tournaments, several themes can be extracted.
-Combining the right groups of players that meet certain criteria is not necessarily a guarantee for success, but by considering how to build a lineup for a tournament, we can increase our chances of winning a top prize.
+By studying the most successful strategies that have resulted in top finishes in GPP tournaments, several themes can be extracted.
+Combining the right groups of players who meet certain criteria is not necessarily a guarantee for success, but by considering how to build a lineup for a tournament, we can increase our chances of winning it big and taking home a top prize.

 Value plays do matter, but upside matters more

 When finding the right players to put in your tournament lineup, many will target value plays first.
-That‘s a good starting point, as these can be the foundation of a solid score that leads to a top 1% finish.
-Most weeks, numerous value plays can be found for cash games, but a key question has to be asked first - what does it mean to be a value play for a tournament?
+That's a good starting point, as these can be the foundation of a solid score that leads to a Top 1% finish.
+Most weeks, lf value plays can be found for cash games, but a key question has to be asked first—what does it mean to be a value play for a tournament contest?

-Back in the discussion of cash games, we defined a value player as a "3x player," which means that the player is expected to score at least three times as many fantasy points as his salary divided by $1,000.
-That means a $7,000 wide receiver has to be expected to score 21 or more fantasy points to reach value for a cash game.
+Back in the discussion of cash games, we defined a value player as "2x player," which means that the player is expected to score at least twice as many fantasy points as his salary divided by $1,000.
+That means a $7,000 wide receiver has to be expected to score 14 or more fantasy points to reach value for a cash game.
 For tournaments, the bar needs to be raised.
-As one learns by studying successful tournament lineups at DraftKings, lineup scores in the range of 200 total points are required for a top-10 finish.
-That translates into a tournament value player being a "4x player" or better.
-(Note that towin a gigantic GPP like the Millionaire Maker, 5x players are the target.)
-The requirement of 4x severely reduces the population of value players each week.
-This guideline can help a DFS owner narrow the list of players that can be considered for their weekly lineup.
+As one learns by studying successful tournament lineups at FanDuel, lineup scores in the range of 180 total points are required for a Top 10 finish, so that translates to a tournament value player to be a "3x player" or better.
+That severely reduces the population of value players each week.
+This guideline can help a player narrow the list of players who can be considered for their weekly lineup.

-To find players that can reach tournament value, a DFS manager should calculate what it would take for a player to reach a high enough fantasy score to achieve the necessary salary multiplier.
-Going back to our earlier example of a $7,000 wide receiver, he needs to get to 28 points to get full tournament value.
+To find players who can reach tournament value, a player should calculate what it would take for a player to reach a fantasy score in accordance to the needed multiplier of his salary.
+Going back to our earlier example of a $7,000 wide receiver, he needs to get to 21 points to get full tournament value.
 One way to see what that would take is to start with a baseline of 100 yards and a touchdown and see what that would work out to be in points.
-Let‘s assume this player needs six catches to get to 100 yards and find the end zone.
-With DraftKings‘ point-per-reception scoring, a 6-100-1 stat line yields six points for the six catches, 10 points for 100 yards, and six more for the score - a total of 22 points.
-What also has to be considered is the bonus scoring on DraftKings, where a player achieving 100 yards receiving gets another three points.
-That brings the 6-100-1 performance up to 25 total points.
-That's not quite at tournament value yet, so tweaking the numbers upwards to 7-120-1 gets the total to our desired level of 28 fantasy points.
-So the question a DFS owner needs to ask about a given $7,000 wide receiver is this: How easily can he attain a statistical performance of 7-120-1 this week?
-If the answer is that he can do it pretty easily, or that he is likely to get 7+ catches, 120 or more yards, and a touchdown, then he passes the test and can be on the short list of options for your tournament lineups.
+Let's assume this player needs six catches to get to 100 yards and find the end zone.
+With FanDuel's half-point-per-reception scoring, a 6-100-1 stat line yields three points for the six catches, 10 points for 100 yards, and six more for the score—a total of 19 points.
+That is nearly value right there, so tweaking the numbers a little to 7-115-1 gives 21 points.
+So the question a player needs to ask about a given $7,000 wide receiver is this: how easily can he attain a statistical performance of 7-115-1 this week?
+If the answer is that he can do it pretty easily or that there is a strong likelihood of getting 7-10 catches, 100-120 yards and a touchdown, then he passes the test and can be on the short list of options for your tournament lineups.

-Another way to find players capable of hitting the 4x tournament multiplier is to consider upside plays.
-These are players that typically do not cost as much as normal weekly starting fantasy options, but given their lower salaries they can reach value with their matchup for the coming week.
-A typical example is a backup running back that is expected to see far more action than expected due to an injury to the normal starter.
-A $5,000 running back that should get 20-25 touches is not normal, but when it does happen (and it happens far more often than most realize) then he immediately gets on that short list for DFS tournament consideration.
+Another way to find players capable of making points for the week is to consider upside plays.
+These are players who typically do not cost as much as normal weekly starting fantasy options, but given their lower salaries they can reach value with their matchup for the coming week.
+A typical example is a backup running back who is expected to see far more action than expected due to an injury to the normal starter.
+A $5,000 running back who should get 20-25 touches is not normal, but when it does happen (and it happens far more often than most realize) then he immediately gets on that short list for DFS tournament consideration.

 True upside plays often come from opportunities that arise during an NFL week.
-Injuries, suspensions, benchings, and depth chart changes can turn a minimally priced player at the bottom of the DFS salary list, into a player with upside value.
-It is not hard to imagine a new player suddenly receiving starter snaps and increased production, to have a much higher likelihood to reach tournament value based on that new status.
-These players have to be at the top of a DFS manager's weekly list for lineup consideration.
+Injuries, suspensions, benchings, and depth chart changes can turn a minimally priced player at the bottom of the DFS salary list into a player with upside value.
+It is not hard to imagine a new starting player with a bargain basement salary that has starter snaps and production to have a much higher likelihood to reach tournament value based on that new status.
+These players have to be at the top of a player's weekly list for lineup consideration.

 Variance and Volatility

-Due to the nature of scoring plays being relatively rare, there is substantial, inherent variance in DFS football production.
+Because touchdowns are relatively rare, there is substantial, inherent variance in DFS football production.
 This volatility in production is often considered a negative when it comes to cash games, as a cash-game player wants to have a safe and productive roster.
-Unlike cash games, tournaments force a fantasy owner to consider variance a positive factor and to embrace the volatility in scoring (within reason).
-Rostering a wide receiver that only scores once in a while is a risky play in a cash game, but a tournament player is an eternal optimist, focusing on his team‘s potential when the stars align and his players do hit it big.
+Unlike cash games, tournaments force a player to consider variance a positive factor and to embrace the volatility in scoring (within reason).
+Rostering a wide receiver that only scores once in a while is a risky play in a cash game, but a tournament player is an eternal optimist, focusing on his team's potential when the stars align and his players do hit it big.

-Immediately after a tournament begins, DraftKings displays the ownership percentage of each player – the percentage of teams in that tournament that have rostered the player.
-For example, in a 1,000- entry tournament that has 100 teams using the Seattle defense, the Seahawks‘ 10% ownership will be shown.
-At DraftKings this ownership percentage will only be shown for players whose game has started, since at DraftKings you can change your rostered players right up until kickoff for each player (This is another good reason to have your later kickoff players in the flex lineup spot - more on that tactic in our roundtable discussion).
+Immediately after a tournament begins, FanDuel displays the ownership percentage of each player—the percentage of teams in that tournament that the player is on.
+For example, in a 1,000-entry tournament that has 100 teams using the Seattle defense, the Seahawks' 10% ownership will be shown.

-One way to think about uniqueness is to remember the old saying, "A rising tide lifts all boats".
-If a player is on everyone‘s roster, his performance helps all teams by the same amount - which is to say that it helps no one.
+One way to think about uniqueness is to remember the old saying, "A rising tide lifts all boats."
+If a player is on everyone's roster, his performance helps all teams by the same amount—which is to say that it helps no one.
 If just a few teams lack that player, those teams will find themselves ahead or behind the great morass of teams that do have him (depending on his performance) and that is a good situation for those few teams.
 Being one of the top few teams half the time and one of the bottom few teams half the time is better in a tournament than being stuck in the middle all the time.
 Uncommonly owned players are the ones with the greatest potential to pull you away from the middle and separate you from the crowd.
-This is where a savvy DFS owner can improve his chances by finding players that are likely to be off the beaten path.
+This is where a savvy player can improve his chances by finding players who are likely to be off the beaten path.

-A running back that is suddenly active at the last minute (or starting due to a last-minute scratch) could increase your uniqueness, just like owning a player who is coming off of an injury that many will want to avoid.
-The key is to find players who will be uncommonly owned for reasons other than being poor values.
-Rostering a unique player who performs poorly will uniquely hurt your team, so you're looking for players with decent value that others are overlooking…not for players with terrible value that others are rationally avoiding.
+A running back who is suddenly active at the last minute (or starting due to a last-minute scratch) could increase your uniqueness, just like owning a player who is coming off of an injury that many will want to avoid.
+The key is to find players who will be uncommonly owned for reasons other than that they are poor values.
+Rostering a unique player who performs poorly will uniquely hurt your team, so you're looking for players with decent value that others are overlooking…not for players with terrible value whom others are rationally avoiding.

 Discussions about the value of unique lineups continue in DFS circles, as it is not clear whether a unique lineup is truly necessary to win the top prize in a GPP contest.
 There is no question that winners of major contests typically have at least one high-performing player who is not widely owned.
 It is also true that winning rosters do not typically have a great number of such players—usually three at the very most.
 Even in tournaments, there is such a thing as too much risk.

-Another stacking concept that is sometimes used by successful lineups is pairing a combination of an NFL team‘s running back and defense.
+Another stacking concept that is sometimes used by successful lineups is pairing some combination of an NFL team's running back, kicker, or defense.
 A team with a big lead and a strong defensive showing will likely run the ball in the second half of the game, resulting in bigger numbers for the lead rusher.